th-in-gs/SwitchDualShockAdapter/doc/Log 2.md

 Import("env")

 # V-USB has a '.asm' file in the usbdrv folder that PlatformIO will try to
-# compile, but it's really just for "The IAR compiler/assembler system".
+# compile - but it's really just for the "IAR compiler/assembler system" and
-# We'll make it be skipped.
+# will just cause errors.
+We'll make it be skipped.
 def skip_file(node):
     return None
-env.AddBuildMiddleware(skip_file, "*/lib/usbdrv/*.asm")
+env.AddBuildMiddleware(skip_file, "*/lib/v-usb/*.asm")

 # Make sure V-USB can find its config file, which we've placed inside the
 # top-level include folder.